miércoles, 29 de junio de 2011

 y la llama en silencio que se extingue...

 What place?
-What place is my turn
+What place is mine to claim

-on your list of frivolous toys?
+upon your list of frivolous toys?

-to find in the world you submit?
+to be found in the world you subdue?

 or the moment of a random number;

-and cold in the night you forget ...
+and cold in the night you cast aside.

 and the troubadour jester who sadly sings

-The song that bored your majesty.
+the song that has wearied your majesty.

-if he took destiny by assault
+if I seized destiny by assault

-and find a way to escape?
+and discovered a way to elude you?

-If your yoke buries me in the sands
+if your yoke buries me in the sands,

-And your kisses catch me behind bars?
+and your kisses trap me behind the bars?

-the love that your pride does not distinguish,
+the love your pride refuses to discern,

-the reason that appeases you if you blind
+the reason that appeases you when blind,

-and the flame that in silence is extinguished...
+and the flame that in silence is extinguished.

 sábado, 7 de mayo de 2011